 Skill 3: Ability to Create and Manage a Team

 Many business owners struggle to relinquish control and really recognize the importance of teamwork, even as the boss.
 Because teamwork is such a key component of the military, veterans have a distinct advantage here.
 They’re used to training with a group and how well they perform determines if they’re successful.
-Carrying this same attitude over to a business results in stronger bonds and encourages higher levels of performance in a team.
+Carrying this same attitude over to business results in stronger bonds and encourages higher levels of performance in a team.

 Skill 4: Performing Under Pressure